MCP tools

 tip

-Call get_record before updating - it shows available actions so you know what transitions are possible (e.g., "approve", "close", "reopen").
+Call `get_record` before updating - it shows available actions so you know what actions are possible (e.g., "approve", "close", "reopen").

-• Rate limit - 20 requests per minute per user.
-Batch your queries where possible (e.g., use aggregate_records instead of looping get_record over many items)
+* **Rate limit** - write operations are rate-limited per user.
+Read operations have no rate limit.
+Batch your queries where possible (e.g., use `aggregate_records` instead of looping `get_record` over many items)